Daniel Edmondson embracing new life after losing legs on Nicollet Island

 "The next thing I knew," he says, "I woke up in a hospital bed with my legs gone."

 Gruesome though they are, pedestrian-related accidents on train tracks are incredibly rare.
-Edmondson's may be a cautionary tale, but he's also the 33rd person to report getting hurt in Hennepin County since 1975, when Federal Railroad Administration records began.
+Edmondson's is nevertheless a cautionary tale, one of 33 that's been reported in Hennepin County since 1975, when Federal Railroad Administration records began.

 The number of train accidents involving automobiles has fallen each year.
 However, the number of pedestrian accidents has held steady at about 500 nationally and 10 in Minnesota.